CloudCasa Pro Restore Guide

 Step 4 - Create and run a restore job

-The Restore Backup pane will now show you the backup name and timestamp of the recovery point that you have selected.
-Next you can choose whether you want to restore all namespaces in the backup, or only selected namespaces.
-If you choose the latter, you will be given a list of namespaces from which you can select.
+Next you can choose what to restore - whether you want to restore all namespaces in the backup, or only selected namespaces or resources.
+If you choose to select namespaces, you will be given a list of namespaces from which you can select.
 Remember that only namespaces included in the backup will be shown.
 Also, namespaces cannot be over-written, so if you want to restore an existing namespace to a cluster, you will need to delete the old one first.
 You can also rename namespaces when restoring (later).
 You can add labels to be used to select resources for restore as well.
 These are key:value pairs, and will not be validated by the UI.
 You can add them one at a time or add multiple pairs at once, separated by spaces.
-Finally, you need to choose whether or not to restore PV snapshots.
+Finally, you need to choose whether or not to restore PVs.
 If you toggle off the Exclude persistent volumes option (it is by default), PVs will be restored using the snapshots or copies associated with the recovery point you’ve selected.
 Remember that if you have selected specific namespaces or labels for restore, only PVs in the namespaces or with the labels you’ve selected will be restored.